-Distribution: In the Olympics and Cascades mountains in Washington; Alaska to south California, east to Idaho, Montana, and Wyoming.
+Distribution: Occurring in the Cascades and Olympic Mountains, and in the mountains of northeastern in Washington; Alaska to south California, east to Idaho, Montana, and Wyoming.

-Habitat: Open, moist, often rocky areas, low to mid-elevations in the mountains.
+Habitat: Open, moist, often rocky areas, from low to middle elevations in the mountains.

 Conservation Status: Not of concern